 This student-run organization raises money and awards stipends to students working in unpaid public interest internships.
 To be eligible for a stipend, students must volunteer at least 18 hours with EJF.
 Email firstname.lastname@example.org for more information about volunteer opportunities.
 Stipend applications will be released March 29, 2018, via the EJF list-serve.
 Application deadline is April 9, 2018, at 5pm.

 This program awards grants ranging up to $3,000 to GW undergraduate and graduate students pursuing internships that are necessarily unpaid (typically with non-profit, governmental, educational and non-governmental organizations that genuinely lack the financial resources to pay salaries or wages to their interns).
 In order to maximize the number of students who receive funding, awards for internships in the District of Columbia and other U.S. domestic locations typically do not exceed $1,500.
 KACIF also awards travel subsidies of up to $300 to cover the costs of using public transportation to and from an unpaid internship.
-For summer 2017, the early decision application deadline is March 1, 2018, and the regular deadline is May 1, 2018, at 11:59 p.m.
+For Fall 2018, the deadline is August 1, 2018, at 11:59 p.m.